carpentries-incubator/lc-litsearchr/_episodes/08-working-with-vectors-and-functions.md

 objectives:
 - "Successfully use multiple functions in R"
 keypoints:
-- "You call a function on a variable by entering the function into the console, followed by parentheses and the variables."
+- "You call a function on a variable by entering the function into the console, followed by parentheses and the variables"
-- "A vector is the most basic data structure in R. It contains elements of the same type."
+- "A vector is the most basic data structure in R. It contains elements of the same type"
-- "You can use the brackets to subset a vector."
+- "You can use the brackets to subset a vector"
 ---